-Our commission is deducted from the rent collected during the month.
-You will receive a statement showing all money processed, in and out.
+Our commission is deducted from rent collected during the month.
+You will receive a statement showing processed payments.

-No, unless urgent repairs or maintenance are stopping us from renting your property out again.
-In this case we would be in contact with you to discuss the repairs.
+No, not unless urgent repairs or maintenance is stopping Mission from renting out the property again.
+Owners will be contacted to discuss repairs in this situation.

-Unfortunately no. We are a complete service property management company.
+Unfortunately not.
+We are a complete service property management company.
 We prefer to provide full service for every client – including rent collection, maintenance, securing tenants etc.

 Leading software is used to ensure easy tracking of rental payments.
-Any arrears will be acted upon immediately in accordance to the Residential Tenancies Act.
-We have a Zero Tolerance policy for rental arrears.
-Our property managers monitor rent arrears on a daily basis.
+Any arrears will be acted upon immediately in accordance with the Residential Tenancies Act.
+We have a zero tolerance policy for rental arrears and our property managers monitor this on a daily basis.
 If tenants do slip into arrears, we will utilise all legal tools available to us via Tenancy Services and follow up with a debt collections agency.
 We also offer Real Landlord Insurance to owners, which covers loss of rent .

-We carry out entry and exit inspection (when tenants move in and out).
-We also carry out a standard inspection every three to six months, all our owner will get a property inspection report with suggetions from us.
+An entry and exit inspection occurs when tenants move in and out.
+We also carry out a standard inspection every three to six months, where all of our owners will get a property inspection report with suggestions from us.

 Sure.
-Simply stipulate all ongoing payments to be paid on your behalf by us.
-(Watercare, Auckland City Council rates, Body Corporate fees).
+Simply stipulate to us that all ongoing payments are to be paid for on your behalf by Mission Property.
+(Watercare, Auckland City Council rates, Body Corporate fees etc).

-Where the water supply is from a tank, the landlord should provide a full tank at the start of a tenancy.
-The tenancy agreement should record that the tenant will arrange and pay for any tank refills required as a result of their water use.
+If the water supply is from a tank, the landlord should provide a full tank at the start of a tenancy.
+The tenancy agreement should state that the tenant will arrange and pay for any tank refills required as a result of their water use.